mgithubmessier/mmessier/README.md

   - APIs to enable

-    - Create DynamoDB table, anything under 25GB is free!
-      - resume information
-      - project information
     - Decide on an API to send emails to yourself containing the sender email and the content of their message, then set up a lambda that can execute that
       - Throttle that lambda
-    - Standup the website inside of AWS via some sort of server and see if that server can then reach other to other endpoints internally without having to leave the VPC it is running on
     - ChatGPT Lambda
       - Hit ChatGPT on landing of each page and stream the response in real time to the UI asking it to summarize the contents on the experience
       - Make sure to put a throttle on your API token here through OpenAI if they offer that in case some bad actor keeps reloading your page -- cap it at like a dollar per month or something super low